Pain (Three Days Grace song): Awards and nominations

-"Pain" was nominated for "Best International Video By A Canadian" at the 2007 MuchMusic Video Awards and won the BMI Awards in 2006 along with their other single "Animal I Have Become".
-The song won a BDS Certified Spin Award based on the 100,000 spins it received.
+"Pain" was nominated for "Best International Video By A Canadian" at the 2007 MuchMusic Video Awards and won the BMI Awards in 2006, along with their other single "Animal I Have Become".
+The song also won a BDS Certified Spin Award based on the 100,000 spins it received.
 Billboard ranked the song at number 25 on their "Greatest of All Time Mainstream Rock Songs" list.

+Track listing

 Personnel

+Credits for "Pain" adapted from the album's liner notes.